 Concerning the Galatian Christians, Paul knew that:

-Christ had redeemed them from the curse of the law (3:13);
+- Christ had, indeed, redeemed them from the curse of the law (3.13);

-Paul would not have affirmed that all the above was true of these Galatian Christians if they had lost their salvation, or were in danger of losing it.
-No, they had not fallen from their state of grace when they were bewitched by the Judaisers.
+Paul would not have affirmed that all these things were true of these Galatians if they had lost their salvation, or if they were in danger of losing it.
+No, they had not fallen from their state of grace while being deceived by the Judaisers.

 Knowing therefore that he was dealing with true Christians, Paul grabs hold of them with his words and remonstrates with great strength of feeling out of an overflowing heart: “O foolish Galatians, who hath bewitched you, that ye should not obey the truth…?”
-Paul considered them “foolish” for having been charmed and influenced by the Judaisers, because evidently they had not thought the whole matter through and understood the utter contradiction between the true Gospel and this false gospel.
+Paul considered them “foolish” for having been charmed and influenced by the Judaisers, because evidently, they had not thought the whole matter through and they didn’t understand the utter contradiction between the true gospel and this false gospel.

 Pre-eminently through all these means God uses the Holy Scriptures ministered by the Holy Spirit—which is how he recovered these bewitched Galatians.